Choosing the Right Tool Can Make or Break Your Dog Training Service

 2. Martingale Collar

 - Save Your Dog’s Life – Ever handled or been around a dog with a regular flat color?
 Just a little too loose in the dog can pull right out of it and end up in the street.
 Not with a Martingale.
 It simultaneously tightens around the dog’s neck when he pulls.
-Everyone who has the dog should think “Safety First”.
+Everyone who has a dog should think “Safety First”.

 - Save Your Life – Okay so it probably won’t literally save your life but at least the quality of it.
 You’ll be less likely to fall and bust your hip when using a Martingale collar.
 The little extra control from the color will slow your dog down some.

 - Martingale as in Aid – I also use the Martingale collar as a secondary collar for dog training service.
 I connect the collars ring to the Ring of a prong collar (the ring that doesn’t spin). for this I use a carabiner or 3 to 4 in line with double connectors.
 Someday one of those links from the metal prong collar will come loose.